 You've probably heard about the skincare benefits of retinol, which continues to be a buzzy topic in the beauty world.
-However, when you throw retinoids into the mix, it can all get a bit confusing, and it’s important to note the two are similar but not one in the same.
-With help from a few great dermatologists, we take a closer look at retinoids in particular and give you some product suggestions to consider for your skin type (of course, we recommend speaking with a dermatologist before introducing a new product to your skincare regimen):
+However, when you throw retinoids into the mix, it can all get a bit confusing.
+It's important to note the two are similar but not the same product.
+With help from a few dermatologists, we take a closer look at retinoids in particular, plus give you some retinoid product suggestions to consider for your skin type.
+(Of course, we recommend speaking with a dermatologist or your doctor before introducing a new product to your skincare regimen.)

 Retinol vs. Retinoids: What's the Difference?

 Although retinol and retinoids are both derivatives of vitamin A, they are not identical.
 "Retinol is one of the most usable forms of vitamin A because it absorbs quickly and easily into our skin.
 Retinol is a bit more gentle, while retinoids are stronger, but more effective over time," Joyce Park, a board-certified dermatologist practicing in the Bay Area, tells Lively.

 "A retinol is the over-the-counter version of a retinoid.
 Retinols contain lower concentrations of the retinoid.
 This means it will not give you the same effect as a prescription version," adds Debra Jaliman, a board-certified dermatologist and the assistant professor of dermatology at Mount Sinai's Icahn School of Medicine.